programminghistorian/ph-submissions/en/drafts/enablar/enablar-lesson-4.md

 ### Step 7: High-Level Red Flag Review

-With our Excel export enabling flexible data analysis, we can begin to assess the percentage of certain flags across AI tool type.
+With Excel enabling flexible data analysis, we can begin to assess the percentage of certain flags across AI tool type.
 Of course, this should remain an initial guide, with some red flags being likely false positives, caused by AI providers offering reassurance around the risks categorised in our dictionary, although our rules-based approach should limit this to an extend.
-Therefore, this section complements our human-reveiw discussion of certain red flag texts exported.
+Therefore, this section complements our human-reveiw discussion of red flag texts exported.

-The below table displays the total percentages of categorised risks, based on our dictionary construction, across the AI literature review folder.
-We can see that our dictionary and spaCy NLP was potentially over-sensitive, returning 734 flag responses for this tool folder, in need of human review.
+The below table displays the total percentages of categorised risks, based on our dictionary construction, across our AI literature review folder.
+We can see that our dictionary and spaCy NLP was potentially over-sensitive, returning 734 flag responses, in need of human review.
 Although this NLP result still produces a manual inspection overhead, we anticipate lesson users will use these flag exports as a guide, moving in and out of licence texts as problematic terms and conditions arise.
-For lit review AI, therefore, it appears that security concerns are most common (58.74%), followed by cost (13.08%).
+For lit review AI, it appears that security concerns are most common (58.74%), followed by cost (13.08%).

 <div class="table-wrapper" markdown="block">